theivanyeung/Snake-AI/README.md

 ---

 ### How the model and training environment were developed.
   1. Neural network class was initialized with pytorch.
-Followed a layer (32, 20, 12, 4)
+Followed a layer pattern (32, 20, 12, 4)
   2. Population class was created to initialized the hundreds of neural networks each generation.
         + Includes crossover function to spawn new and improved neural networks created from crossing the parameters of choosen elite models from the previous generation.
         + Includes mutate function to introduce mutations for exploration.
 (Mutation rate defaulted at 0.05 for a desired exploration/exploitation ratio)